- Fri, 8 Nov 2019-Sun, 10 Nov 2019, All Day

 - The Studio Birmingham, 7 Cannon Street, Birmingham, B2 5EP

-From Friday 8th November to Sunday 10th November the IRO will be holding the popular Operational Planning in the Railway Business short course in Birmingham.
+From Friday 8th November to Sunday 10th November the IRO will be holding the popular Operational Planning Masterclass short course in Birmingham.

 This weekend course is suitable for both those who are relatively new to the subject or those who wish to further their career development and progress in this field.